robwhitby/xray/README.md

 ```

 ## Getting Started
-* Clone/copy/symlink xray into the root directory of your project<br/>
+* Clone/copy/symlink xray into the root directory of your project e.g.<br/>
+`git clone git://github.com/robwhitby/xray.git`
+or
 `git submodule add git://github.com/robwhitby/xray.git`
 * Create an HTTP app server pointing to the root directory of your project.
 * Check all is well at `http://server:port/xray/`